mevdschee/php-crud-api/README.md

 ## Requirements

   - PHP 5.3 or higher with MySQLi, libpq, SQLSRV or sqlite3 enabled (PHP 7 recommended)
-  - MySQL tables should use InnoDB or XtraDB storage engine
   - PHP on Windows when connecting to SQL Server 2012
   - PostGIS 2.0 or higher for spatial features in PostgreSQL 9.1 or higher